hkasemir/RCworkshopMultiPlayerGame/README.md

 });
 ```
 This code initializes the socket on the server side.
-with this code, you should be able to go to your terminal and
+With this file saved in the base directory, you should be able to go to your terminal and

 ```
 $ node index.js